 - Discovering an inner calm

-You don’t need to be 21, a size 8 and able to bend yourself in to a pretzel to benefit from yoga.
-And on the flipside there is so much more to yoga than simply sitting cross-legged and chanting.
 A good yoga class will have you bending, stretching, twisting, contracting, releasing, strengthening and most importantly…breathing.
+The breath is the key to everything we do in yoga and is vital to the practice.
 A good yoga teacher is able to understand your individual needs as a student and modify your practice accordingly.